ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 iOS follows a yearly major release cycle.
 With every major release of iOS, older iPhone devices are deprecated from support, hence security updates will not be available to these devices.

+Update policies control the update frequency  of managed devices.
+Intune can define update policies that specify how and when service updates are deployed to iOS devices.
+By using update rings, it is possible to create an update strategy that mirrors business needs.

 iOS devices should be configured to adhere to the ACSC hardening requirements to provide secure access to corporate information.
 ACSC recommends that the latest version of iOS is used in order to have the most secure operating system present on the device.

 iOS Devices Design Decisions for all agencies and implementation types.